Hester Thrale: Death and legacy

 Frances Burney eulogised her, going so far as to make a comparison with Germaine de Staël.

 From the time of her death almost up to the present, she was referred to by scholars as Johnson had done, as Mrs Thrale or Hester Thrale.
 Nowadays she is often referred to as Hester Lynch Piozzi or Mrs Piozzi.

 Samuel Beckett drew on Thrale's diaries and Anecdotes to dramatize her and Johnson's relationship in one of his earliest plays, Human Wishes.
 However, he abandoned the play after completing the first act.

 Author Lillian de la Torre featured Thrale in the story "The Stolen Christmas Box", part of a series featuring Johnson as a detective.

 A three-act opera, Johnson Preserv'd, was written by the English composer Richard Stoker, with a libretto by Jill Watt.
 The characters are Dr Samuel Johnson, James Boswell, Hester Thrale, Gabriel Piozzi, and Mrs Thrale's maid Polly (the only fictitious character).
 The opera was performed by Opera Piccola at St Pancras Town Hall, London, in July 1967, with the tenor Philip Langridge performing the role of Piozzi.
 It was conducted by Vilem Tausky and directed by Anthony Sharp.
 The vocal score was published by Peters Edition in 1971.

+Mrs Thrale, also referred to as Signora Piozzi, is a major character in the play Fanny Burney, based on scenes in Burney's life, from the age of sixteen to eighty-eight, in Elizabeth Goudge's Three Plays (Duckworth, London, 1939); along with Burney's father Charles Burney, and her sister, Susan, and Samuel Johnson and James Boswell, Alexandre D'Arblay (Burney's French emigré husband), and William Thackeray.